ManuelDMorales/datagen-sngw-phen/README.md

 # Cite this work

 ```
-If you use this software in your work, please cite using the following metadata:
+If you use this software in your work, please cite it using the following metadata:

 @software{Morales_datagen-sngw-phen_2024,
 author = {Morales, Manuel David},